Blog icon

 [Music plays as image changes to show a white screen with the Australian Coat of Arms on the left beside the CSIRO logo on the right]

-• opportunities to be mentored by experts in their field
+• opportunities to be mentored by experts in your field

 • networking opportunities with Australian researchers and engineers, seeking and sharing advice and guidance

-• empowerment to oversee the direction of their project in consultation with their agency supervisors
+• the control to oversee the direction of your project in consultation with your agency supervisors

-• access to, and participation in, the Australia Global Alumni Network
+• access to, and participation in, the Australia Awards Indonesia (AAI) alumni network

-• additional opportunities to benefit their career, increase capability and confidence to tackle challenges with data, and to lead organisational change.
+• additional opportunities to benefit your career, increase your capability and confidence to tackle challenges with data, and to lead organisational change

 The D4D Program is managed by CSIRO and funded by the Department of Foreign Affairs and Trade (DFAT).

-What our fellows thought about the D4D Program
+What our alumni thought about the D4D Program

 Fajar Wijitrisnanto, Cybersecurity Analyst at BSSN